 “What?!”
 I said, amazed.
 “How did you know?”

-Here’s an interesting tidbit about French toll roads — or at least on this particular six-lane highway.
+I did learn something about French toll roads — or at least the one near Sete where the toll booth entrance merges from and back to a six-lane highway.
 Three lanes of southbound traffic enter a toll station with 15 ticket booths.
-Traffic moves pretty quickly through the booths, right?
-That’s good.
-However, know what happens when those cars and trucks in the fifteen booths converge up the road back into three lanes?
-A massive pileup.
+Traffic moves pretty quickly through the 15 booths.
+But when those cars and trucks converge up the road back into three lanes?
+A massive traffic jam.
 Go figure.